Neutron skins probed in proton knockout from neutron-rich nuclei: Cross section formalism

 In (p,3p) reactions, the reaction propagators is given by three factors: (a) The incoming proton propagates to position ${\bf r}_1 = ({\bf b},z_1)$, collides with another proton and, in their c.m., they scatter to angle $\Omega_1$. (b) One proton emerges out of the nucleus with impact parameter ${\bf b}_1'$. (c) The leading proton collides against second time at position ${\bf r}_2 = ({\bf b}_1,z_2)$ and scatter in their c.m. to angle $\Omega_2$. (d) The two protons emerge out of the nucleus with impact parameters ${\bf b}_2$ and ${\bf b}_2'$.
 Thus, in this formalism,

 The wavefunctions squared, $|\psi_\alpha({\bf r})|^2$, account for the knockout of a proton from an orbital with quantum numbers defined by $\alpha$.
-The functions $W(\Omega)$ are the likelihood for scattering at angles $\Omega$ in the c.m. of the colliding pair.
+For quasi-free elastic scattering of static protons in the nonrelativistic limit, the sum of the laboratory angles $\theta_{1L} + \theta_{2L}$ equals $90^\circ$, with relativistic and Fermi-motion effects leading to deviations from this value.
+Here we introduce the functions $W(\Omega)$ representing the likelihood for scattering at angles $\Omega$ in the c.m. of the colliding pair.
 In the case of elastic collisions,

 with $d\sigma_{el}/d\Omega$ and $\sigma_{el}$ being the differential and total elastic scattering cross sections, without Coulomb interaction.
-In summary (see Fig. \ref{fig1}), The impact parameter ${\bf b}_1$, and ${\bf b}_1'$, corresponds to the vector perpendicular distance between the nuclear center and the velocity vector for the leading proton, and of the proton knocked out from the nucleus, after the first collision.
+In summary (see Fig. \ref{fig1}), the impact parameters ${\bf b}_1$, and ${\bf b}_1'$, correspond to vector perpendicular distances between the nuclear center and the velocity vector for the leading proton, and of the proton knocked out from the nucleus, after the first collision.
 A similar notation, with ${\bf b}_2$ and ${\bf b}_2'$, is used for the second collision.
 The spectroscopic information about the removed protons are encoded in the wavefunctions $\psi_i({\bf r}_j)$.

 This formalism could be easily extended to inelastic collisions such as pion production, by replacing in $W(\Omega)$ the cross sections for pion production, or any other particle produced during the collisions.
 For (p,2p) collisions, we will use a similar method, with

 One can also extend it to more than two binary collisions.
-In contrast to the method employed in Ref. \cite{Aumann:13} for (p,2p) reactions which includes quantum interference, Eqs. \eqref{propag} and \eqref{propag2} are purely based on probabilistic concepts and quantum mechanical interference is lost.
+In contrast to the method employed in Ref. \cite{aumann:2013:PRC} for (p,2p) reactions which includes quantum interference, Eqs. \eqref{propag} and \eqref{propag2} are purely based on probabilistic concepts and quantum mechanical interference is lost.